Things appear to be looking up for Norwegian Cruise Line Holdings Ltd. (NCLH)

-Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) is -13.84% lower on its value in year-to-date trading and has touched a low of $10.31 and a high of $26.37 in the current 52-week trading range.
+Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) is -22.28% lower on its value in year-to-date trading and has touched a low of $10.31 and a high of $23.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NCLH stock was last observed hovering at around $17.86 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $20.00 for the next 12 months.
-It is also 31.27% off the consensus price target high of $26.00 offered by 17 analysts, but current levels are -37.46% lower than the price target low of $13.00 for the same period.
+The NCLH stock was last observed hovering at around $16.37 in the last trading session, with the day’s loss setting it -0.25% off its average median price target of $19.00 for the next 12 months.
+It is also 38.0% off the consensus price target high of $26.00 offered by 17 analysts, but current levels are -24.0% lower than the price target low of $13.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal